 In addition to the PGCE sessions, you will be expected to attend various evening events throughout the year including Open Evenings and Parent Consultation Meetings.

-The post is a fixed-term, full-time appointment and is effective from 1 September 2019 to early July 2021.
+The post is a fixed-term, full-time appointment and is effective from 1 January 2020 to 2 July 2021.
 It is important to note that the College is unable to guarantee you any employment once your training is complete.

 Applicants must have a relevant degree in Business or a related subject and must not already hold a teaching qualification.
 The successful applicant will need to demonstrate a clear commitment to a career in teaching and preferably have experience of working with young adults.

 The Department is housed in the Business Centre.
 All classrooms are fully equipped with data projectors, white boards and PCs for all students.
 The department also has access to mobile learning technologies to further enhance learning.

 The Department teaches in a collaborative style, with all staff contributing to central teaching resources.
 Students regularly progress onto university courses for Business, Accountancy, Marketing, Finance and Events Management.
 Students also progress to apprenticeships and sponsored degree programmes with national and international organisations including KPMG, Nestle and Fidelity.

 The Department is the largest in the College with fifteen current members of teaching staff.
 The Department works closely as a team in a friendly and co-operative manner.
 Strong emphasis is given to mutual support by the exchange of ideas and materials.

 The Department offers Level 2 and 3 BTEC Business and A Level Business.